 © https://www.bulangandsons.net

-Reference numbers for watches using tantalum had TT (tantalum + steel) or TR (tantalum + rose gold) after the numbers.
-(Rarely, There is also TP for tantalum and platinum combinations.)
-These days, TT and TR codes are rarely seen because tantalum watches are no longer produced.
 Models using tantalum had a unique color and weight.
 They had a heft comparable to gold cases.
-Several versions of the Royal Oak were made with tantalum, And among them, The two-tone models with rose gold made the color of tantalum stand out even more.
-The surface of the dark, Cold blue-gray tantalum was finished with a matte hairline, And a clear contrast was achieved with gold bezels and bracelet links.
-Although various materials such as ceramic and carbon are now used to create dark colors, Tantalum, Which reveals the texture and coldness of metal, Certainly has a different charm.
-As a result, Vintage tantalum watches are being auctioned at quite high prices.
+Several versions of the Royal Oak were made using tantalum, And among them, The two-tone models with rose gold made the color of tantalum stand out even more.
+The surface of the dark, Cold blue-gray tantalum was finished with a matte hairline, And a clear contrast was achieved with the gold bezel and bracelet connecting links.
+Today, Various materials such as ceramic and carbon are used to create dark colors, But tantalum, Which reveals the texture and coldness of metal, Certainly has a different charm.
+Thanks to this, Vintage tantalum watches are being sold at quite high prices at auctions.

 Ref.
 14790TR